 Problem

 Email is mission critical in our organization.
 Our organization uses email as a means to communicate with current and prospective customers due to the cost, speed, simplicity and interactivity.
-We need to ensure our email addresses are correct when they are originally collected and accurate over the lifetime of our customers.
-How can we perform email validation when data is collected on our web site?
-How can we validate our email data in bulk for particular projects to cleanup emails, prepare emails for marketing programs, etc.?
+We need to ensure the accuracy of email addresses when originally collected and over the lifetime of our customers.
+How can we perform email validation during data collection on our web site?
+Can we validate our email data in bulk for particular projects to cleanup emails, prepare emails for marketing programs, etc.?
 How can we be sure we are meeting the GDPR requirements?

 Solution

 Email has been the communication medium of choice for organizations due to the cost, delivery speed, response speed and overall client interactivity.
-Unfortunately, email addresses can be entered incorrectly and email address data goes stale just like any other contact data.
+Unfortunately, the entry of incorrect email addresses occurs.
+In addition, email address data goes stale just like any other contact data.
 Most organizations have a need to:

 Email based validation is more than just a simple RFC check, however it is much less complicated than validating full contact information (name, address, phone number, employment, marital status, household information, etc.) for a customer.
 This is where Melissa’s Global Email Verification solution can address real time email validation with a web-based API and batch-based email validation with SQL Server Integration Services (SSIS).